 Global Forwarding, Global Transportation

-As we predicted earlier this year, consolidation will and has continued this year.
-Kawasaki Kisen Kaisha, Ltd. (“K” Line), Mitsui O.S.K.
-Lines Ltd. (MOL), and Nippon Yusen Kabushiki Kaisha (NYK), three of Japan’s largest container ship lines, have agreed to establish a new joint venture company by approximately July 2017.
+The latest consolidation effort involves Kawasaki Kisen Kaisha, Ltd. (“K” Line), Mitsui O.S.K.
+Lines Ltd. (MOL), and Nippon Yusen Kabushiki Kaisha (NYK), three of Japan’s largest container ship lines.
+They have agreed to establish a new joint venture company by approximately July 2017.
 And by April 2018, business is expected to commence pending regulatory approvals.

 » Read More

 Countdown to Black Friday: From across Oceans to Store Shelves.Transportfolio